urbit/docs/docs/programming/system/network.md

 - Extend either of the apps in the first two exercises to accept input over the network in the same way as `pong`.

-- Modify `pong` to print out a message when it receives acknowledgement.
+- Modify `examples-pong` to print out a message when it receives acknowledgement.

 - Write two apps, `even` and `odd`.
 When you pass an atom to `even`, check whether it's even.
 If so, divide it by two and